hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 “Are most system dynamics races to the bottom?”

-Now, this question is obviously too broad and general to answer, and I wanted to know whether other Recurser had good resources and/or insights into the nature of societal dynamics and what forms they take on.
+Now, this question is obviously too broad and general to answer, and I wanted to know whether other Recursers had good resources and/or insights into the nature of societal dynamics and what forms they take on.
 The discussion was fun, generally productive, and completely off-topic—I posted it in a stream called “small question”, because no other general question-asking channel exists,